sourcegraph/handbook/content/departments/technical-success/support/process/foqal.md

 - Ignore Internal Messages - leave blank
 - Chat integration - Inherit from global settings
 - Request Types - leave blank
-- Channel Menu (click the button)
-  - Action - Disabled
   - The rest can be left as-is

-Once this is done customers will be able to create ticket by reacting to a message with the :admission_tickets: emoji.
+Once this is done customers will be able to create ticket by reacting to a message with the ❓ emoji.

 ## Setting up a new customer with Foqal for post-sales engagement